How to: Create a Test Setting for a Distributed Load Test

 Each role uses a test agent that is managed by the test controller.

-Select the role that you want to run your tests, and then click Set as role to run tests.
+Select the role that you want to run your tests, and then choose Set as role to run tests.

 The other roles that you create and define will not run tests, but will be used only to collect data according to the data and diagnostic adapters that you specify for the roles in the Data and Diagnostic page.

-To limit the agents that can be used for a role, select the role and then click Add in the toolbar under Agent attributes for selected role.
+To limit the agents that can be used for a role, select the role and then choose Add in the toolbar under Agent attributes for selected role.

 The Agent Selection Rule dialog box is displayed.

-Type the name in Attribute Name and the value in Attribute Value, and then click OK.
+Type the name in Attribute Name and the value in Attribute Value, and then choose OK.
 Add as many attributes as you require.

 For example, you could add an attribute that is named "RAM > 16GB" that has a value of "True" or "False" to filter on test agent machines that have more than 16GB of memory.
 To apply the same attribute to one or more test agents, you use the Manage Test Controller dialog box.
-For more information, see Managing Test Controllers and Test Agents.
+For more information, see Managing Test Controllers and Test Agents with Visual Studio.